 Scholarships are renewed annually based on the recipient continuing in good academic standing according to the Graduate School guidelines.
 Scholarships are also available for summer school courses, which have a reduced tuition rate.

 Applicants who are residents of the local Forsyth County and Triad area and wish to study part-time in the Liberal Arts Studies program receive a Community Scholars Scholarship.
 This financial support covers 66% of the tuition cost per credit hour.

-Wake Forest University and Wake Forest Baptist Medical Center employees receive a tuition concession for courses taken in the University.
-Please consult the respective Human Resources departments for current policies on this concession.
+Wake Forest University employees receive a tuition concession for courses taken at the University.
+Please consult the Human Resources department for current policies on this concession.

 No additional aid is provided for the purchase of books or other course materials; fees; or living expenses.
 For an estimate of these expenses, please see the Office of Student Financial Aid website.